The research proves it - developing resilience at work leads to higher performance

-If you want this for your team, then you need to develop stronger resilience in yourself and your team members.
-The report released by Global Corporate Challenges (GCCC), this month builds on the swell of well documented research, that informs us that developing resilience at work isn't a nice to have - it is a must have.
+If you want this for your team, then you need to develop strong resilience in yourself and your team members.
+The report released by Global Corporate Challenges (GCCC), builds on the swell of well-documented research, that informs us that developing resilience at work isn't a nice to have, it is a must-have.

-Below is the model, I use in the 'Inspired To Be Inspiring' program to illustrate the elements that need to be in place for a person to strengthen their personal resilience.
+Below is the model, I use in the 'Inspiring Leadership' program to illustrate the elements that need to be in place for a person to strengthen their resilience.

-As I was running a workshop a few days ago, it occurred to me that there is a lot written about self-esteem (and certainly you can find several articles I've written about self-esteem here on this site), but not so much on self-compassion.
-Research by Eherte, Joormann and Berking (2014) suggest that self-compassion certainly does have an impact on resilience.
+During a workshop, it occurred to me that there is a lot written about self-esteem (indeed, you can find several articles I've written about self-esteem here on this site), but not so much on self-compassion.
+Research by Eherte, Joormann and Berking (2014) suggests that self-compassion certainly does have an impact on resilience.

-For the past few decades, we've been teaching kids that they are better than average - that they succeed no matter what.
+For the past few decades, we've been teaching kids that they are better than average.
+That they are a success no matter what.
+In other words they are infallible and superior.
 All kids get gold stars; in junior school they play sport with no scoring.
-And this creates a real problem - in life in general and particularly in the workplace.
-Who wants a performance appraisal that says you are average!

-As part of the Focus and Mind Mastery module as we are examining self-compassion and self-esteem we discuss the linkage between these concepts and the growth vs fixed mindset ... you can read more about this way of thinking in the great book "Mindset" by Carol Dweck.
+As part of the Focus and Mind Mastery module, as we are examining self-compassion and self-esteem, we discuss the linkage between these concepts and the growth vs fixed mindset.
+You can read more about this way of thinking in the exceptional book "Mindset" by Carol Dweck.

-A fixed mindset can be reflected in a person who is running on a flawed self-esteem model (don't get me wrong there are great ways for self-esteem to be nurtured - its just that in some arenas we've handled it poorly), whereas a person who is strong in self-compassion is more likely to have a growth mindset.
+A person who is running on the flawed self-esteem model mentioned above is likely to have a fixed mindset.
+Whereas, a person who is strong in self-compassion is more likely to have a growth mindset.

 If you want to take a quick quiz to see if you've got a growth or a fixed mindset - click here.

-Whereas people with a fixed mindset give up easily, turn away from challenges, put in little effort (if I'm not good at it or have no ability in it, why bother), are threatened by other people's success and if they fail at something they feel it has marked them forever!
-Ouch it's a hard way to live.
+Whereas people with a fixed mindset give up easily, turn away from challenges, put in little effort (if I'm not good at it or have no ability in it, why bother).
+They are threatened by other people's success.
+If they fail at something they feel it has marked them forever!
+Ouch, it's a hard way to live.

-When we fail, or mess something up, have most of us have that voice inside our head that says, "You aren't good enough.
+When we fail or mess something up, have most of us have that voice inside our head that says, "You aren't good enough.
 There you go again, how could you have failed at that" and other such negative self-judgments and evaluations.
-For some it is just a low murmur that they can control fairly quickly ... for others it is a boom box blaring inside their head and keeps popping up on a regular basis.
+For some it is just a low murmur that they can control fairly quickly.
+For others it is a boom box blaring inside their head and keeps popping up on a regular basis and dominates their thinking.

-Firstly, its about controlling that dialog in your mind.
+Firstly, it's about controlling the dialog in your mind.
 It's about saying things like, 'Sure I made a mess of that, but no-one is perfect.
 I've learnt from that experience and am stronger and wiser now.'